Some industrial and commercial activities and processes emit pollutants that can adversely affect human health and the environment.

 - Where the proposal does not satisfy the legal requirements

 - Where BAT (Best Available Techniques) are not being used

-- Where the appropriate fee has not been paid
+- Where the fee has not been paid

 Applications must be advertised in the local press.
 Details of those applications, processes, pollution monitoring results and copies of any Enforcement or Prohibition Notices served fare all open to public scrutiny at the local authority office.

-Provision are made to enable holders of Permits to renew annually or transfer them at any time.
+Provisions are made to ensure holders of Permits can renew annually or transfer them at any time.